Skip to Content

 Night snake on the ground under a full moon

-The Night Snake (Hypsiglena torquata) is a species within the Colubridae family, thriving in North America.
-Recognized by its distinctive triangular-shaped head and typically pale gray or beige coloration, it exhibits dark grey or brown blotches along its back.
+The Night Snake (Hypsiglena torquata) is a species within the Colubridae family that thrives in North America.
+Its distinctive triangular-shaped head recognizes it and typically pale gray or beige coloration, but it exhibits dark grey or brown blotches along its back.
 As a nocturnal predator, it preys primarily on lizards, frogs, and insects.
 The species is mildly venomous, leveraging rear fangs to subdue its victims.

 StatusHabitatDietFeaturesVenom